Francis Farewell: Cape Colony and Natal

 After the war, Farewell entered the merchant marine, commanding merchant vessels on the South American and Indian trade routes.
 In 1820, Farewell arrived in Cape Town in the Cape Colony as the managing owner of the merchant vessel Frances Charlotte.
 In 1822, he married Elizabeth Caterina Schmidt, the step-daughter of a Cape Town merchant.

 In 1823, Farewell was a partner in The Farewell Trading company, which aimed to establish an ivory trade in Natal.
 In June 1823, Farewell sailed aboard the brig Salisbury as part of the company's first expedition to Natal.
 Farewell almost drowned in the surf when a landing attempt was made at St. Lucia, but was rescued by a native interpreter.
 After five weeks at St. Lucia, the expedition headed to Algoa Bay to replenish supplies before heading on to Port Natal, where it was determined a settlement could be established.
-Farewell returned to Port Natal in 1824 with a small group of thirty settlers—twenty Boers and ten Englishmen.
+Farewell returned to Port Natal in July of 1824 with a small group of thirty settlers—twenty Boers and ten Englishmen.
 Farewell also had employed three Khoikhoi servants, and he owned one of the settlement's two support ships, the sloop Julia.

-In late 1824, Farewell asked for Shaka's permission to establish a trading post in Natal.
-Shaka agreed, and Farewell established Port Natal as a place for ships travelling to India to stop at, and also for Farewell to trade with the Zulus for ivory.
+Farewell and his party made contact with King Shaka soon after landing in Zululand, presenting him with a variety of gifts.
+A month later, in August, Shaka granted around 3,500 acres of land encompassing Port Natal to "F.G.
+Farewell and Company."
+Farewell hoisted the British flag over the port on August 27, 1824, and, despite the treaty never being ratified, it formed the basis for all subsequent British claims in the area.